 Video kindly provided by David Linnett

-Please click here to view this year's climbing restrictions.
-Please note that these are in place from the 31st March to 31st July, and that they may be extended depending on the breeding season.
+Please note that the current restrictions are under review and should be in place for the 2019 season.
 Any changes to restrictions will be placed on this webpage and also advertised through the BMC and UKC.
 Please check the noticeboard in the Tavern on arrival for any changes to these restrictions when you arrive.